-Fall of even years.
+Spring of odd years.
 1(1-0) R: Open to graduate students in the Forensic Science Major.

 Introduction to crime scene investigation.
 Documentation, evidence collection, presumptive chemical and biological tests, and collection and preservation of impression evidence.

-805 Survey in Forensic Science
+Survey in Forensic Science 805

-Fall.
-3(3-0) R: Open only to students in the Forensic Science major.
+Spring of even years.
+3(3-0) R: Open to students in the Forensic Science Major.
 Scientific analysis of physical evidence.
 Four major aspects of physical evidence using real criminal and civil cases: generation of physical evidence by criminal activity; collection and preservation of physical evidence; analysis of physical evidence by forensic science laboratory; presentation of scientific expert testimony in court.